SiegeEngineers/WololoKingdoms/README.md

 I used Qt Creator for editing and building it, you will also need Boost installed.

 ## Special thanks
+- Tails8521 for the African Kingdoms version of this installer.
+Without him this would never have happened.
+- The UserPatch team for making the new bonuses possible to use and all other great improvements that Userpatch brings.
 - Apre for the genieutils library
 - Tapsa for Advanced Genie Editor
-- The UserPatch team for making the new bonuses possible to use and all other great improvements that Userpatch brings.
-- Jineapple for helping with the Rise of the Rajas conversion and convenience features
 - Alqualunte and TriRem for advices and testing
 - CheeseOnToast for making his [A.I](http://aok.heavengames.com/blacksmith/showfile.php?fileid=12236&f=&st=10&ci=) compatible with this project
 - The Forgotten Empires team for three great expansions